 As mentioned earlier, these activities cause the muscle to lengthen each time the force is applied or known as eccentric muscle action.
 The severity of the soreness will depend on the force applied to the muscles.

-What are the signs and symptoms of DOMS?
+What are the symptoms of DOMS?

-The signs and symptoms of DOMS may begin to occur after 12 to 24 hours of work-out and pain intensifies after 24 to 72 hours.
+The signs and symptoms of DOMS may begin to occur after 12 to 24 hours of work-out, and pain intensifies after 24 to 72 hours.
 Based on an article from the Journal of Athletic training, DOMS can have the following signs and symptoms: